izmaxxsun/devsecops/linux.md

 - Interrupt the boot process in order to gain access to a system
 ```
 # Press 'e' from the GRUB menu
-# add rd.break parameter
+# add rd.break parameter enforcing=0
-# this puts system in emergency mode and you can do things like recover password
+# this puts system in emergency mode and you can do things like recover
+mount -o remountmrw /sysroot
 chroot /sysroot
 passwd root
 # for SELinux relabeling if you've made system changes
-ctouch /.autorelabel
+touch /.autorelabel
+mount -o remount,ro /
+restorecon /etc/shadow #restores context for SELinux
+setenforce 1
+getenforce
 ```

 - Identify CPU/memory intensive processes and kill processes